nitrictech/docs/docs/reference/csharp/v0/schedule/schedule-every.md

 ---
-title: schedule.every()
+title: .NET - schedule.every()
-description: Sets the frequency and one or many handlers to be triggered.
+description: Reference for Nitric's .NET library - Sets the frequency and one or many handlers to be triggered.
 ---

 Sets the frequency and one or many handlers to be triggered.